Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction

 We train a fundus student on $\mathcal{D}_F$ using supervised classification together with (i) distillation to imputed priors and (ii) a relational loss defined on a clinical similarity graph over the training fundus patients.\\ \\ \textbf{Student model and classification loss.} Given a fundus input $x_u^F$ for patient $u$, the student produces an embedding $z_u\in\mathbb{R}^d$ which is $\ell_2$-normalized and concatenated with an MLP embedding of biomarkers $h(c_u^F)$ before a single-logit prediction head.
 Let $\ell_u\in\mathbb{R}$ denote the predicted logit for patient $u$.
 We supervise using binary cross-entropy on logits:

-where $\mathcal{B}$ is a minibatch of fundus patients.
-This term trains the student to predict the label from fundus imaging (and biomarkers) under standard supervision.\\ \\ \textbf{Prior distillation.} We match each fundus embedding to its patient-level imputed teacher prior using cosine distance.
-We $\ell_2$-normalize the imputed prior $\hat z_u$ before computing cosine similarity:

-This term transfers MRI-derived signal by aligning fundus embeddings to the imputed teacher prior for each patient.\\ \\ \textbf{Fundus clinical graph and relational distillation.} To constrain relations among student embeddings, we build a weighted clinical $k$-NN graph $G_F=(V_F,E_F)$ over training fundus patients in biomarker space (cosine distance) and symmetrize it to obtain an undirected graph.
+where $\mathcal{B}$ is a minibatch of fundus patients.\\ \\ \textbf{Prior distillation.} We match each fundus embedding to its patient-level imputed teacher prior using cosine distance.
+We $\ell_2$-normalize the imputed prior $\hat z_u$ before computing cosine similarity: \\ \\ \textbf{Fundus clinical graph and relational distillation.} To constrain relations among student embeddings, we build a weighted clinical $k$NN graph $G_F=(V_F,E_F)$ over training fundus patients in biomarker space (cosine distance) and symmetrize it to obtain an undirected graph.
 We assign nonnegative edge weights $\pi_{uv}$ using the same distance-to-weight mapping as in Sec.~\ref{sec:teacher_smoothing}.
 Each patient $u$ already has a label-gated imputed prior $\hat z_u$ from Sec.~\ref{sec:prior_imputation}$;$ we $\ell_2$-normalize $\hat z_u$ when computing cosine similarities and use these priors to define teacher-implied relations for relational matching.
 During training, we compute the relational loss only on train-graph edges whose endpoints co-occur in the current minibatch and we gate to same-label pairs ($y_u^F=y_v^F$), yielding the within-batch edge set

 For each clinically similar pair $(u,v)\in\mathcal{E}_{\mathcal{B}}$ (with edge weight $\pi_{uv}$), we match the student-space similarity to the teacher-implied similarity between their priors: